sh1d0re/sh1d0re/README.md

 ## Hello 👋.
 I'm Sh1d0re
 # About me
-> Literaly the "lvl.1 civilian" type of guy in the coding community.
+> Literally the "lvl.1 civilian" type of guy in the coding community.
-> Writes disgusting, unorginized and unmaintainable code everytime.
+> Writes disgusting, unorganized, and unmaintainable code every time.
-> Does literaly most of the branches of IT, but never goes in depth.
+> Does most of the branches of IT, but never goes in depth.
 > MacOS and Linux addicted.
-> I can speak Japanese, English, and a little of Russian.
+> I can speak Japanese, English, and a little Russian.
 # Past creations
-> MongoDB based chat application with hybrid encoding (RSA, symmetric encoding)
+> MongoDB-based chat application with hybrid encoding (RSA, symmetric encoding)
 >